code100x/anon-project/spawner/README.md

 # Google Meet Recording Bot

-A bot for automating tasks in Google Meet, including joining a meeting, participating in discussions, and recording WebRTC streams.
+A bot for automating tasks in Google Meet, including joining a meeting and recording WebRTC streams.
 This project also provides steps to convert WebRTC streams into MPEG2 streams using Unreal Media Server and save them locally using FFmpeg.

 ## Features